Rachel Neylan

-Rachel Neylan (born 9 March 1982) is an Australian professional road cyclist, who rides for UCI Women's Continental Team Cofidis.
+Rachel Neylan (born 9 March 1982) is an Australian former professional road cyclist.
 She won a silver medal at the 2012 World Championships in the women's road race event.
 She won the inaugural women's Cadel Evans Great Ocean Road Race in January 2015.

 Early life

 Neylan was born in Sydney, Australia.
 She competed in athletics throughout her teenage years, before taking up rowing.
 She studied at the University of Sydney after which she became a physiotherapist.
 Between 2006 and 2007, she worked as a physiotherapist for the Australian rowing team.

 Career

 In late 2007, Neylan was accepted onto the development program at the South Australian Sports Institute.
-She rode domestic Australian races throughout 2008 and rode in both the USA and Europe during the 2009 season, before signing with Team System Data for the 2010 season.
+She rode domestic Australian races throughout 2008 and rode in both the US and Europe during the 2009 season, before signing with Team System Data for the 2010 season.
 During the season she finished fourth at the Australian National Road Race Championships, however was forced out of the 2010 UCI Road World Championships after crashing on a training ride in Italy resulting in a broken jaw.